(877) LASIK-55 or (650) 961-2585

 Symptoms of Amblyopia

-Symptoms of Amblyopia are not always so obvious.
+Symptoms of Amblyopia are not always obvious.
 These may include a general tendency to favor one eye over the other, and less often finding yourself bumping into objects on one side.

 Treatment of Amblyopia

-The treatment for a lazy eye tend to include a variety of approaches including prescription lenses, prisms, vision therapy and eye patching.
+The treatments for a lazy eye tend to include a variety of approaches including prescription lenses, prisms, vision therapy and eye patching.
 Vision therapy assists those with a lazy eye to learn how to train their eyes to work together; however amblyopia must be diagnosed early in order for most therapy to have a chance of working.
 We recommend an eye exam with an ophthalmologist before age 5 even if a child has no visual symptoms.